Robert Heath: Early life

 Heath was the son of Robert Heath, attorney, and Anne Posyer.
 He was educated at Tunbridge grammar school (Tonbridge School), St John's College, Cambridge from age 14 and Clifford's Inn from age 17.
 He became a barrister of the Inner Temple in 1603.

 By 1620, he was listed as one of the 40 patent holders for the Council for New England as the "Recorder of our Citie of London."
 In 1621 he was elected Member of Parliament for the City of London.
 He became solicitor-general in 1621, when he was knighted.
 In 1624 he was elected MP for East Grinstead and was re-elected in 1625.

 Family

 He married Margaret Miller, daughter of John Miller of Kent, and had six children, including Robert, John and Mary, who married the Royalist politician Sir William Morley of Halnaker.

-Attorney general
+Attorney General

-Heath served King Charles I of England as Attorney General, from 1625.
+Heath served King Charles I as Attorney General, from 1625.
 He owed his appointment to the influence of the Duke of Buckingham.
 Despite a reputation as a shadowy, opaque figure, records show him able to argue shrewdly and independently in order to reduce problems for the Crown.